 4. Diatomaceous Earth

-We live on a crawl space and diatomaceous earth is perfect for that kind of living situation.
-If you have access to the underside of your house and it’s unfinished (whether it be a trailer, a crawlspace, a cellar or other form of unfinished space) you can simply take diatomaceous earth and sprinkle it underneath your house.
+Our house is set on a crawl space and diatomaceous earth is perfect for that kind of living situation.
+If you have access to the underside of your house and it’s unfinished (whether it be a trailer, a crawlspace, a cellar, or another form of unfinished space) you can simply take diatomaceous earth and sprinkle it underneath your house.

 5. Make a Natural Spider Repellent Spray